lhargil/lhargil/README.md

 I am a life-long learner who is known for mentoring and problem-solving skills, adaptability, and positive attitude.
 I am a highly self-motivated individual who can make a meaningful impact, while bringing some fun and levity to the workplace.

-When I'm not coding, you can find me taking 📷 of [candid street photographs and many others](www.behance.net/lhar-gil).

-I do very cool stuff at my [org repo](https://github.com/TeamSnaR), check it out!

 ## Skills

 - Full-stack web applications development using ASP.NET MVC, ASP.NET Core C#, Nest JS and Angular Typescript 💻